stevedrobinson/search-everything-wordpress-plugin/readme.txt

 1. Download the plugin and unzip it (didn't you already do this?).
 2. Put the 'search-everything' directory into your wp-content/plugins/ directory.
 3. Go to the Plugins page in your WordPress Administration area and click 'Activate' next to Search Everything.
-4. Go to the Options >  Search Everything and configure your site.
+4. Go to the Options >  Search Everything and configure your settings.
 5. That's it.
-Have fun and if you can contribute (see notes), at the very least post your likes and dislikes about the plugin linking to http://dancameron.org/wordpress/ so your readers to find the plugin and I can see your feedback.
+Have fun and if you can contribute (see notes).

 == Frequently Asked Questions ==